laurenkt/Maxfacts/README.md

 	npm start

-If this is the first time running the application you may want to restore from one of the most recent backups.
+If this is the first time running the application you may want to restore from one of the most recent backups (see *Backups* section below).

 **Note:** you will need the `MONGOHQ_URL` environment variable set with the MongoDB URL, you can do this in a `.env` file or by prefixing the start command with the variable: